Refocusing the science, innovation and technology system

 Innovation functions

-To better support and incentivise innovation for future economic growth, Callaghan Innovation will be disestablished and its most important functions will be redistributed to other parts of the science, innovation and technology system.
+To better support and incentivise innovation for future economic growth, Callaghan Innovation will be disestablished and its key functions are being redistributed to other parts of the science, innovation and technology system.

-The Measurement Standards Laboratory will also transfer to the Institute for Earth Science.
+The Measurement Standards Laboratory will transfer to Earth Sciences New Zealand.

-The Biotechnologies Group will continue to be funded until the end of June 2027 and will transfer to the new Institute for Bioeconomy Science once it is established.
+The Biotechnologies Group will continue to be funded until the end of June 2027 and will transfer to the Bioeconomy Science Institute.

 Up until the point of transfer of these activities, Callaghan Innovation will as far as possible continue to administer these programmes as it would under normal circumstances, in accordance with the relevant legislation and Ministerial directions.